matjp/latex-preview/README.md

-# LaTeX Preview
+# LaTeX Previewer

-LaTeX Preview is a VS Code extension that generates a typeset document from your LaTeX source and renders it directly to the canvas of a VS Code webview.
+LaTeX Previewer is a VS Code extension that generates a typeset document from your LaTeX source and renders it directly to the canvas of a VS Code webview.

 ![image](./media/lp.gif)